Elections in the United Kingdom: In person

 The voter marks the ballot papers in the privacy of a voting booth.
 Polling stations must provide a writing implement for voters; usually pencils are provided (for practical reasons, as ink pens may dry out or spill), but there is no legal requirement for voters to mark their ballot papers with a pencil (they can use their own pen instead).
 If the ballot paper has been spoilt, the presiding officer/poll clerk can issue a new one after the old ballot paper is cancelled.
 Before placing the ballot papers in the ballot box, the voter has (in theory) to show the presiding officer or the poll clerk the official mark and the unique identifying number printed on the reverse of the ballot papers.

 If a voter requests a ballot paper but someone has already voted in their name, or they are listed as having requested a postal vote, they can only cast a tendered ballot.
 After marking the tendered ballot in private, the voter must not place it in the ballot box.
 Instead, it must be returned to the presiding officer who will endorse it with the voter's name, elector number and polling district reference, before placing it in a special envelope.
 The voter's name and elector number is then written down in the 'List of Tendered Votes'.
 Although tendered ballots are not included at the count, they serve as a formal record that a voter has tried, but has been unable, to cast a vote and is evidence of a voter's concern about the conduct of an election.
 If a voter wants to make a complaint, marking a tendered ballot is the first step in pursuing the complaints procedure.

 Voters may bring their underage children with them inside the polling station, but they may only observe the voting procedure and are not permitted to participate (for example, by marking the voter's ballot paper).

 The presiding officer and the poll clerk(s) are responsible for maintaining order in the polling station (this includes ensuring that candidates/agents/tellers in the vicinity of the polling station do not interfere with the election process and/or impede voters' access to/from the polling station, and removing any campaign literature from inside the polling station) and ensuring the secrecy and security of all ballots cast.
 They are under a duty to act impartially at all times.

 Candidates may appoint polling agents to observe the voting process in polling stations.
-These are a type of Electoral observer, and must follow a code of practice to avaoid influencing the election, or obtainting information that could predict the result.
+These are a type of Electoral observer, and must follow a code of practice to avoid influencing the election, or obtaining information that could predict the result.